runyanjake/py-exercises/README.md

 # py-exercises
-Exercises and Projects in Python
+Exercises and Projects in Python.
+#@author Jake Runyan